The Kraken Wakes: Plot

 A British bathysphere is sent down to investigate and is destroyed by the aliens with the loss of two lives.
 The British government responds by exploding a nuclear device in the same location.
 The aliens' technology proves formidable, and an American attempt to use a nuclear bomb ends in disaster.
 Ships all over the world begin to be attacked by unknown weapons and in each case are rapidly sunk, causing havoc to the world economy.
 Humanity is not united in the face of the threat because of the ongoing Cold War, with the two sides often attributing the effects of the alien attacks to their human opponents or refusing to co-operate because of differing political ideals and mutual distrust.

-Phase two of the war starts when the aliens start "harvesting" the land by sending up "sea tanks", using mutated and genetically altered sea creatures, which capture humans from coastal settlements.
+Phase two of the war starts when humans living in isolated island communities across the world start disappearing without explanation.
+It eventually emerges that the aliens are "harvesting" the land by sending up "sea tanks", using mutated and genetically altered sea creatures, which capture humans from coastal settlements.
 Like much of what the aliens do, the reasons for these attacks are inscrutable.
-The Watsons witness one of these assaults on a Caribbean island.
+Working with Bocker, the Watsons witness one of these assaults on the Caribbean island of "Escondida" and their eyewitness reports convince a global public that the threat is real.
 Eventually coastal settlements establish such defences against these "sea tank" raids that they become far less frequent, but this only happens after raids are experienced on every continent.

 In the final phase, the aliens begin melting the polar ice caps, causing the sea level to rise.
-London and other ports are flooded, causing widespread societal collapse.
-The Watsons cover the story for the EBC until the radio (and human civilisation in general) ceases to exist, whereupon they can only escape to a Cornish holiday cottage which, due to the floods, now exists on an island.
-Ultimately, scientists in Japan develop an underwater ultrasonic weapon that kills the aliens.
+London and other ports and cities are flooded, causing widespread societal collapse.
+The Watsons cover the story for the EBC until the radio (and human civilisation in general) ceases to exist, whereupon they can only escape to their Cornish holiday cottage which, due to the floods, now exists on an island.
+Ultimately, scientists in Japan develop an underwater ultrasonic weapon that destroys the aliens.
 The human population has been reduced to between a fifth and an eighth of its pre-invasion level and the world's climate has been significantly changed, with water levels 120 feet higher than before.